 MENTOR, COACH OR ADVISOR

-Many company leaders are seeking a mentor, coach or advisor to assist them.
+Many company leaders are seeking a business mentor, CEO coach or strategy advisor to assist them.
 Is there a difference between these roles?

 I think so.